Who We Are

 How Are We Funded

-Scientist Rebellion relies on financial support from Climate Emergency Fund as well as donations from individual donors around the world.
+Scientist Rebellion relies on financial support for recruitment, capacity building, education, and training from Climate Emergency Fund as well as donations from individual donors around the world.